cboard-org/cboard-io/_18n/en/help/help.md.md

 ### How do I get started talking with Cboard?

+First, go to the board you want to start with.
+Second, unlock the board using the lock on the right hand side.
+Third, Press the 'edit' button on the left hand side.
+Once you press this, you
 ### How do I remove symbols from the output bar?

 ### How do I switch to a different voice?